 Let’s hope that’s the one part of the movie he didn’t get right.

 *Just last week in an echo of the scene where Matt Damon’s son dies, accidentally electrocuted in the oil-sheikh’s swimming-pool, there was a report of children electrocuted in a swimming-pool in Turkey.
 It’s not a very common occurrence.
 I expect these odd synchronicities go on all the time unnoticed.
 Either that, or I am making the world happen around me.

-Indeed, I have long had a feeling that the world ended in 1962 with the Cuban missile crisis, we weren’t spared the nuclear holocaust after all, and the sense that all this is an increasingly weird and dystopian dream-sequence is near the mark.
+Indeed, I have long had a feeling that the world ended in 1962 with the Cuban missile crisis, we weren’t spared the nuclear holocaust after all, we all perished, and the sense that this is all an increasingly weird and dystopian, shared near-death experience and any minute now it will fade to black is nearer the mark.